-This panel discussed the prospects for enlarging the Schengen zone after the EU Justice and Home Affairs Council, scheduled for October 2023.
-It discussed the impact of denying Schengen accession on the population of Bulgaria and Romania – especially on young people.
-Additionally, it examined the current challenges in the zone, such as the increased flows of migrants and refugees and border controls inside the zone.
+This panel will discuss the prospects for enlarging the Schengen zone after the EU Justice and Home Affairs Council, scheduled for October 2023.
+It will discuss the impact of denying Schengen accession on the population of Bulgaria and Romania – especially on young people.
+Additionally, it will examine the current challenges in the zone, such as the increased flows of migrants and refugees and border controls inside the zone.

 - How does the accession of Romania and Bulgaria to the Schengen zone contribute to strengthening, rather than weakening, the overall security framework in Europe?